jeffreytse/jekyll-jeffreytse-blog/_posts/2021-06-05-my-music-theory-cookbook.md

   - C -> F -> G7 -> C
     - In Chinese: 启 -> 承 -> 转 -> 合
 - Termination progression
+  - Plagal Cadence progression
 - Sequence progression
+- Non-functional progression (with non-functional harmony, focus on the environment and which harmony can express it)

 ### Notation Systems